syncfusion-content/winui-docs/winui/Pyramid-Chart/Rendering-mode.md

 ---
 layout: post
-title: Rendering mode in WinUI Pyramid Chart control | Syncfusion
+title: Rendering mode in WinUI Chart control | Syncfusion
-description: This sections explains about the rendering mode of Syncfusion WinUI Pyramid Chart(SfPyramidChart) control.
+description: This sections explains about the rendering mode of Syncfusion WinUI Chart(SfPyramidChart) control.
 platform: WinUI
 control: SfPyramidChart
 documentation: ug
 ---

-# Rendering mode in WinUI Pyramid Chart (SfPyramidChart)
+# Rendering mode in WinUI Chart (SfPyramidChart)

 The [PyramidMode]() is used to define the rendering mode of pyramid chart such as [Surface]() or [Linear]().
 The default value of [PyramidMode]() property is `Linear`.